mitten/css-moon/README.md

 The files in this repository are specific to the tools I've used to set up this dynamic system.
 However, you should be able to adapt them to a variety of platforms.
 Be clever.

 **API**
-You need a weather API which gives the age of the moon in days, and the illumination of the moon as a percent.
+You need a weather API which gives the age of the moon in days, the illumination of the moon as a percent, and the angle of tilt.
+The angle is not as critical as the age and illumination.

 **Script**
 You need to be able to manipulate the numbers you get from the API and write them to a file as CSS selectors.
 You also need to be able to automate the running of the script.